 - Beginner guide for hellobar WordPress plugin

-Before doing anything with WP Sweep plugin, I would recommend you to take a backup of your database.
+Before doing anything with the WP Sweep plugin, I would recommend you to take a backup of your database.

 Install and activate the WP sweep plugin.
 Navigate to Tools >> Sweep to open the WP sweep dashboard.

 You will see the different sections to clean up the database.
-This section organized according to the data stored in the table.
+This section is organized according to the data stored in the table.
 Different category are

 - Post sweep